xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 As part of a strategic initiative by two European transmission system operators, I am working on the further development of a platform to improve real-time grid awareness and operational decision-making.
 The focus is on integrating high-resolution measurement data into a modular control center architecture for the analysis of complex grid phenomena.

-**Key Activities:**
+Key Activities:

-* **PDC Gateway:** Development of a software-based Phasor Data Concentrator (PDC) acting as a central gateway for processing PMU phasor measurement data according to the IEEE C37.118 standard.
+* Development of a software-based Phasor Data Concentrator (PDC) acting as a central gateway for processing PMU phasor measurement data according to the IEEE C37.118 standard.
-* **High-Performance Ingestion:** Conception and implementation of the data pipeline using Apache Druid for high-performance long-term storage (historian) and aggregation of high-frequency measurement values.
+* Conception and implementation of the data pipeline using Apache Druid for high-performance long-term storage (historian) and aggregation of high-frequency measurement values.
-* **Visualization:** Implementation of specialized Grafana dashboards based on Druid data sources for the real-time visualization of grid data and historical analyses.
+* Implementation of specialized Grafana dashboards based on Druid data sources for the real-time visualization of grid data and historical analyses.

 ### **Technologies**